Contacts

 Game Warden (County):

 Cimarron Hills WMA covers 4,200 acres in western Woods County, located four miles north of the junction of Highways 34 and US 64, and then four miles west on Major road.
 The area lies north of the city of Woodward, east of Buffalo, and west of Alva.
 Cimarron Hills WMA is primarily rolling sand hills overlooking the east side of the Cimarron River.
-Area is dominated by mixed-grass prairie vegetation and sand sagebrush and sand plum on the uplands and vegetated by tall grass prairie species in the river bottom along with cottonwood, hackberry, and western soapberry trees along West Anderson Creek.
+The area is dominated by mixed-grass prairie vegetation and sand sagebrush and sand plum on the uplands and vegetated by tall grass prairie species in the river bottom along with cottonwood, hackberry, and western soapberry trees along West Anderson Creek.
 A limited amount of Cimarron River flood plain exists along the west boundary of the WMA, dominated by salt flats, interspersed with some salt cedar.

 All hunting activities will be by walk-in only.
 Consult regulations before entering the area.